 Here are some ways you can protect yourself and your information:

-Fraud Alert - If you might be applying for credit soon or think you might need quick credit in an emergency, it might be better to simply place a fraud alert on your files with the three major credit bureaus.
-Learn more about fraud alerts >
+FRAUD ALERTS: If you are applying for credit or think you might need quick credit in an emergency, it might be better to simply place a fraud alert on your files with the three major credit bureaus.

 While a credit freeze locks down your credit, a fraud alert will allow creditors to get a copy of your credit report, but only after they take steps to verify your identity.